amitai10/rails-angular-webpacker/README.md

 ```

 As you can see, webpacker let you add loaders to the configuration without defining a custom module and merge.
 More details can be found [here](https://github.com/Rails/webpacker/blob/master/docs/webpack.md).
-To complete this i will add html extension to webpacker.yml:
+To complete this I will add html extension to webpacker.yml:
 ```
 - .html
 ```